pharmbio/robotlab/README.md

 |                     | _the other lab robots_
 | robots.py           | uniform control over the washer, dispenser, incubator and the robotarm
 | protocol.py         | cell painting protocol
-| protocol_vis.py     | visualize timings of the cell painting protocol
 | analyze_log.py      | timings statistics for a cell painting log
 |                     | _communication with the robotlab network_
 | secrets-template.sh | fill this in with the missing pieces and then source its env vars
-|                     | _working with programs made as urscripts on the teach pendant_
-| scriptparser.py     | parses the scripts and resolves locations in UR scripts
-| scriptgenerator.py  | converts resolved UR scripts to the nice representations
-| copyscripts.sh      | copy the scripts made on the teach pendant to `scripts/`
 |                     | _utils_
 | utils.py            | pretty printing and other small utils
 | viable.py           | a viable alternative to front-end programming